 In April 2022, the Group disposed of 40% of the voting shares of GSD Environmental Technology Co., Ltd., and decreased its ownership to 60%.
 A cash consideration of NT\$9,020 thousands was received from the non-controlling interest shareholders.
-The following is a schedule of the equity of GSD Environmental Technology Co., Ltd. including increase in non-controlling interests:
+Following is a schedule of the equity of GSD Environmental Technology Co., Ltd. including decrease in non-controlling interests:

-GSD Environmental Technology Co., Ltd. Cash consideration received from non- controlling shareholders \$9,020 Increase in non-controlling interests (5,412) Difference recognized in capital surplus or retained earning within equity \$3,608
+GSD Environmental Technology Co., Ltd. Cash consideration received from non-controlling shareholders \$9,020 (decrease) to non-controlling interests (5,412) Difference recognized in capital surplus within equity \$3,608